run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/problem/use/register-problem.md

     the contract that it's linked to, among others;

     !!!
 Abstract "NOTE"
-        It's necessary to set if the problme to be create is a problem of reactive nature to a setback found, or it's justa a simple proactive practice to manage the system.
+        It's necessary to set if the problem to be create is a problem of reactive nature to a setback found, or it's justa a simple proactive practice to manage the system.